Note: This page links to Hall of Fame pitcher Bob Gibson. For the major league pitcher who played from 1983 to 1987, click here.

 Bob Gibson was one of the last of his breed, a tough, durable pitcher who used intimidation to dominate hitters through most of the 1960s; he was also the first of another breed: the modern strikeout pitcher who threw 20 or more complete games seven times.

 He went 156-81 from 1963 to 1970, including one of the best seasons a pitcher has ever had in 1968: 22-9, a 1.12 ERA and 13 shutouts.
 That performance won him both the MVP Award and Cy Young Award that season.
 He also won seven consecutive World Series games, pitching in the Fall Classic in 1964, 1967 and 1968.
 He was on the winning team the first two times, winning three games against the Boston Red Sox in 1967 and was named World Series MVP both of those years.
 He pitched a shutout and struck out 17 batters - a record which still stands - in Game 1 of the 1968 World Series.
 All three series went the distance, but he was the loser against Mickey Lolich of the Detroit Tigers in Game 7 of the 1968 Series.
+In 1967 and 1968 he made 26 consecutive quality starts, setting a major league record that stood until matched by Jacob deGrom in 2018-2019.

 Bob Gibson was a basketball star at Creighton University in his hometown of Omaha, NE and in fact attended the college on a basketball scholarship.
 He averaged 20.2 points per game in three years.
 Although quite a few players out of Creighton have come to the majors, Gibson was at Creighton during a period (1954-1957) when there were no other future major leaguers - from 1932-1970 he was the only future major leaguer there.